Hwang Jang-lee: Other work and retirement from acting

 In 1987, Hwang trained German actor Matthias Hues in preparation for the latter's film debut as Yuri the Russian in No Retreat, No Surrender 2.
 Cast at the suggestion of producer Roy Horan, a student of Hwang, Hues had no martial arts experience and trained under Hwang.
 Hues enjoyed the experience so much that upon arrival in Los Angeles, he continued training in martial arts throughout his career.
 In the film, Hwang's opening scene of a firing squad was cut from the U.S. version.
 Hwang would play Yuri's enforcer, Gen. Ty, who engages in a brief fight against Cynthia Rothrock.

 In 1989, taekwondo grandmaster and actor Jun Chong invited Hwang to the U.S. to appear as a villain in the film Street Soldiers.
 To bring an international flavor to the movie, Hwang was credited as Jason Hwang, using his son's name.
 In the early 1990s, the elder Hwang returned to South Korea to run a golf tee manufacturer and a hotel in Seoul, later managing a private security agency.
 He has since made occasional film appearances such as in Emperor of the Underworld (1994) and Boss (1996).
 In July 1996, Hwang retired from acting at age 51.

+On Dec.
+20, 2025, Hwang was moved to tears while attending a fan meetup in Japan to mark his 81st birthday when former Hong Kong action star Yukari Oshima made a surprise visit.